9 Software Tool Success Stories

 Real estate has lagged in terms of digital adoption and there’s a massive opportunity waiting for founders.
 Today’s guest is someone who seized it.
 I want to find out how he did it.
 Matt Giffune is the founder of Occupier, an end-to-end lease lifecycle management software platform for commercial te…

-Andrew Flint, Erik Pearson, and Matt Giffune (from New York, NY, USA) started Occupier about 5 years ago.
+Andrew Flint, Erik Pearson, and Matt Giffune (from New York, NY, USA) started Occupier over 5 years ago.

 Occupier is an end-to-end lease lifecycle management tool for commercial tenants.
 The company was founded by the trio – Andrew Flint, Erik Pearson, and Matt Giffune in 2018 and it’s headquartered in NYC.